This section describes the Source view.

 Provides a tree view that simplifies navigation through the debug paths in the debug information of the source file.

 Click this button to select a path with a browser rather than typing in the actual path directly.

 Modify the selected entry using the entered changes.

 Adds the new path to the source path replacement list.

-You can search for text in the active window by using the Find dialog.
-The active window is surrounded by a thin black frame.
-Click Find on the Search menu to open the Find dialog shown in Figure 3.23:
+You can search for text in the active window by using the Find dialog box.
+Click Find on the Search menu to open the Find dialog box.

-Type the text to find in the box and click the Find Next or Find Previous buttons to search upwards or downwards from the current cursor position.
-You can re-use previous search terms by clicking on the drop-down arrow on the right of the text entry box.
+Type the text in the box and click the Find Next or Find Previous buttons to search upwards or downwards.
+Re-use previous search terms by clicking the drop-down arrow on the right of the text entry box.

-The dialog is modeless, so you can change views without closing the dialog.
+The dialog box is modeless, so you can change views without closing it.
 The mode is updated automatically.